 This model provides a holistic understanding by linking motivational, relational, and psychological dimensions.
 It emphasizes that adult phubbing is not merely an isolated behavioural problem but a phenomenon embedded in broader social, cognitive, and emotional processes.
 The integrated framework also offers clear propositions for empirical testing, intervention development, and theoretical advancement.

-Figure 2: The Impact of Adult Phubbing on Loneliness, Relationship Satisfaction, and Self-Esteem

 Fear of Missing Out (FOMO)